zacjszewczyk/colors/README.md

 ## Background and Motivation

-Mathew Strom made a good case for this project in [*How to pick the least wrong colors*](https://matthewstrom.com/writing/how-to-pick-the-least-wrong-colors), so I won't belabor the point here.
+Matthew Strom made a good case for this project in [*How to pick the least wrong colors*](https://matthewstrom.com/writing/how-to-pick-the-least-wrong-colors), so I won't belabor the point here.

 ## License